31 Essential Small Business Holiday Marketing Tips for 2023

 Be cool, and give your customers a glimpse behind the scenes.
 Showcase your festive brand or perhaps your awesome customers.
 Show how easy and fun it is to prepare for the holidays with you and your team.

 Offer Gift Wrapping Service

-During Christmas, gifts make up 65% of total spending.
+During Christmas 2022, gifts made up 65% of total spending.
 Therefore, offering such a service during Christmas is a beautiful idea.
-Customers that choose to save time and effort will praise such an opportunity.
+Customers who choose to save time and effort will praise such an opportunity.
 Many famous online stores constantly use this Christmas marketing idea strategy to provide service to their buyers.